 - disabling your Joompay Card via the Joompay Application or otherwise reporting to us, at any time if you think the security of the Joompay Card is at risk, for example, if it is lost or stolen;

-- All Account Transactions and Card Transactions are processed by automated methods, and anyone who obtains access credentials to the Joompay Application or access to a Joompay Card could use it to enter into Account Transactions or Card Transactions without your permission.
+- All Transactions are processed by automated methods, and anyone who obtains access credentials to the Joompay Application or access to a Joompay Card could use it to enter into a Transactions without your permission.
 If you notice misuse, theft or unauthorised use of your Mobile, Joompay Card, Passcode or Card PIN or any other activity that makes you suspicious, you must contact the customer services team and, if possible, enable the appropriate security features on the Joompay Application.
 If you suspect identity theft or theft of Electronic Money, we suggest that you contact your local police as well.

 Restrictions on the Use of the Joompay Services